MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 # [Basic](#tab/basic)

+For implementing basic authentication using username and password:

+* Select Basic.
 * Enter the username for basic Auth.

-  The sample code has been generated to call your API at bot\myAPI.js.
+  Teams Toolkit generates the sample code to call your API at bot\myAPI.js.

 # [Certification](#tab/certification)

+* Select Certification to authenticate requests using certificates.

-   The sample code has been generated to call your API at bot\myAPI.js.
+  Teams Toolkit generates the sample code to call your API at bot\myAPI.js.

 # [Azure Active Directory (Azure AD)](#tab/AAD)

+* Select Azure Active Directory (Azure AD) to authenticate requests using Azure AD access tokens.

-  The sample code has been generated to call your API at bot\myAPI.js.
+  Teams Toolkit generates the sample code to call your API at bot\myAPI.js.

 # [API Key](#tab/apikey)

+* Select API Key to implement authentication using an API key.
 * Select the required API key position in request.
 * Enter an API key name.

-  The sample code has been generated to call your API at bot\myAPI.js.
+  Teams Toolkit generates the sample code to call your API at bot\myAPI.js.

 # [Custom Auth Implementation](#tab/CustomAuthImplementation)

+* Select Custom Auth Implementation to customize authentication according to your app requirement.

-  The sample code has been generated to call your API at bot\myAPI.js.
+  Teams Toolkit generates the sample code to call your API at bot\myAPI.js.

+You have successfully added a connection in your Teams app to an existing API.

 ---

-## Add API connection using CLI
+## Add API connection using TeamsFx CLI

 The base command of this feature is `teamsfx add api-connection [authentication type]`.
-The following table provides list of different authentication types and their corresponding sample commands:
+The following table provides a list of different authentication types and their corresponding sample commands:

  > [!TIP]
  > You can use `teamsfx add api-connection [authentication type] -h` to get help document.